 |Prerequisites||TCM106TCM Diagnosis & Clinical Theory; ACU107 Channels and Points 1; CHM108 Chinese Herbal Medicine & Formulae 1|

-Students will study acupuncture points, the name and the number of each point, their location, their classification, and their therapeutic functions and clinical indications.
-Students will explore the significance of the Primary Channels and the Divergent Channel, the Collaterals Channel, the Sinew Channel and the Cutaneous region of each meridian will also be discussed.
+Students study the distribution of each channel, the name and number of each acupuncture point, their location, classification, therapeutic functions, clinical indications, cautions and contraindications and investigate the significance of the Primary Channels and the Divergent Channel.
+The Collaterals Channel, the Sinew Channel and the Cutaneous region of each meridian is also explored.